anirudhbiyani/findmytakeover/README.md

       - subscription3
 ```

+### AWS SSO
+If you use the AWS CLI with AWS SSO, do the following:
+# AWS_PROFILE=<aws profile name> ./findmytakeover.py
+and set the credentials in your configuration to "sso" rather than a role name.

 ## Limtitations
 This tools cannot guarantee 100% protection against subdomain takeovers.
 This will not protect you from dangling NS designations at the moment.